sebastiangrochocki/BlocksInSystem/README.md

 <CodeHighlight text={`const greeting = "Hello, world!";`} />
 ```

-## CustomToast Component
+## Toast Component

 ### Overview

-`CustomToast` is a React component built using `@radix-ui/react-toast` that provides a customizable toast notification with an optional progress bar and a 'Don't Show Again' button.
+`Toast` is a React component built using `@radix-ui/react-toast` that provides a customizable toast notification with an optional progress bar and a 'Don't Show Again' button.
 It can be used to display brief messages or alerts to users, with a smooth fade-out effect controlled by a timer.

 ### Properties